• Skip to primary navigation

 How long should you cook buckwheat?

-• I bought the roasted buckwheat groats used in this vegan kasha recipe in the Russian store, so definitely a typical Russian product.
-There were no cooking instructions on the package, so I started checking the food after 8 minutes of cooking time.
-In the end, I cooked them for 11 minutes and the groats were just as I wanted them to be.
+For this vegan kasha recipe, I used roasted buckwheat groats from a Russian store - a typical Russian product.
+There were no instructions on the package, so I started checking after 8 minutes.
+In the end, 11 minutes was perfect for the texture I wanted.

-• Add the cooked buckwheat to the vegetables, and stir well but carefully.
+Step #2: Add the cooked buckwheat to the vegetables and stir well but carefully.

-• Adjust the taste again with more salt, pepper, and lemon juice if necessary.
+Step #3: Adjust the taste with salt, pepper, and lemon juice.
+Add herbs.

 More recipes with grains

-vegetarian buckwheat with peppers and carrots in a bowl.
+• spelt grain salad with red cabbage and carrots in a large bowl.

 Print Pin Share GrowSaved!
 Rate